traeblain/.comV2/content/blog/2016-reading.md

 ## Favorite Series

 {{< figure src="https://res.cloudinary.com/dixwznarl/image/upload/c_scale,w_230/notebook/books/fear-saga-sky.jpg" title="The Fear Saga" class="align-left" link="https://www.amazon.com/s/ref=as_li_ss_tl?url=search-alias=stripbooks&field-keywords=The+Fear+Saga&linkCode=ll2&tag=traeblain-20&linkId=1aad8ab2a53c36140d652f1a2ad0fb26" >}}
 [The Fear Saga][fear] is a great story by writer Stephen Moss.
 I actually read the first book [Fear the Sky][fearsky] in 2015, but read the second two quickly last year starting with [Fear the Survivors][fearsurvivors].
 Although I was super bummed by the direction some of the characters went in the final book, [Fear the Future][fearfuture], I still enjoyed the reading overall.
-Moss is an excellent writer.
-One of the greatest parts of the series is how realistic the science is.
+Moss is an excellent writer that can keep you interested even during the technical detail.
+One of the greatest parts of the series is how realistic the science aspects are.
 Many Sci-Fi books take you right into science-fantasy, but these books (although definitely fiction...) are grounded so well in scientific fact that the stretches he makes never feel like fantasy.
+The logic leaps are so natural that you believe that what he is saying is really true and not fiction.

 Get all three and binge through them, I'd bet you'd enjoy it.